pradeepr-roboticist/UR5Robot-MEX-Matlab/README.md

 There are many ways to visualize a robot model in MATLAB.
 This class does it efficiently by utilizing graphics objects provided by MATLAB.
+The key advantage is that the robot model can be efficiently articulated by either the callback function or a call to draw_configuration.

 I hope this class is of use to anyone wanting to:
 1) Visualize the pose of an UR5 robot.